RohanAwhad/explainable-transformers/README.md

     For single example:

     -   Output is for local
+    -   Text Plot is enough

     Entire Dataset:
     _ Reason: To explain model outputs on a global scale _ Output:

-    1. A plot for global values (Required)
+    1. A plot for global values (Required): Waterfall Plot!
     2. Download option for shap values of dataset

 -   Support for multiple model types and NLP tasks!